-About The Horses
+The Shackleford Banks Wild Horses

 The Shackleford Banks wild horses are a unique historic and cultural legacy, as well as natural and scientific resource.
 Living on Shackleford Banks, the southernmost island of the Cape Lookout National Seashore, the wild herd on Shackleford is related to the other equine inhabitants that live along the barrier islands of the Eastern United States.
 Historical research documents the presence of the wild horses along the Outer Banks, and that research along with genetics testing indicates that these wild horses descended from an old type of Colonial Spanish horses.
 One genetic factor, the blood variant Q-ac, is believed to be contributed by the Spanish horses.
 This genetic marker has been found in only descendants of those Spanish horses.
 Easily lost through genetic drift, Q-ac has been documented in the Puerto Rican Paso Finos, the isolated mustang population of Montana's Pryor Mountains, and the wild horses of Shackleford Banks, making them an important and rare equine population to preserve and protect.